Participate in the Governance of Our Denomination!

-Every year prior to General Assembly, the Youth Observers (YO) to the Unitarian Universalist Association (UUA) Board of Trustees are elected.
-The Youth Observers to the Board are important, national leadership positions held by Unitarian Universalist (UU) youth who are appointed by UU youth in a national election.
+Every year prior to General Assembly, the Youth Observers to the Unitarian Universalist Association (UUA) Board of Trustees were selected.
+Now, the Youth Trustees will be selected by the Nominating Committee to be voted into service at the following General Assembly.
+The Youth Trustees are important, national leadership positions held by Unitarian Universalist (UU) youth.

-Andrea Briscoe is the 2016-2017 Youth Observer and Bailey Saddlemire is the 2016-2018 Youth Observer.
-Both Andrea and Bailey have served our faith in numerous leadership roles and they are looking forward to serving Unitarian Universalism in this new role.
+Tanner Linden is the 2017-2019 Youth Observer and Chelsea Hendrix is the 2018-2020 Youth Observer.
+Both Tanner and Chelsea have served our faith in numerous leadership roles and they are enjoying serving Unitarian Universalism in this new role.

 Unitarian Universalist Association Board of Trustees

-What's the Youth Observer?: Job Description & Mission Statement
+What's a Youth Trustee?
+Job Description & Mission Statement

-- Participating in the business of the association as full board members, and bearing the same responsibilities and accountabilities as defined for trustees, excluding matters of voting.
+- Participating in the business of the association as full board members, and bearing the same responsibilities and accountabilities as defined for trustees, including voting.

-- Keeping abreast of board issues that affect Unitarian Universalist youth;
+- Keeping abreast of board issues that affect Unitarian Universalists;

 - Remaining active and in good standing with a congregation.